 Under these credit facilities, the Company has maintained a borrowing capacity of \$1.5 billion.
-As of February 3, 2024 and January 28, 2023, there were no amounts outstanding under these facilities.
+As of February 1, 2025 and February 3, 2024, there were no amounts outstanding under these facilities.
 Each of these facilities require TJX to maintain a ratio of funded debt to earnings before interest, taxes, depreciation and amortization and rentals (EBITDAR) of not more than 3.50 to 1.00 on a rolling four-quarter basis.
 TJX was in compliance with all covenants related to its credit facilities at the end of all periods presented.

-In addition, as of February 3, 2024 and January 28, 2023, TJX Canada had two credit lines, a C\$10 million facility for operating expenses and a C\$10 million letter of credit facility.
-As of February 3, 2024 and January 28, 2023, and during the years then ended, there were no amounts outstanding on the Canadian credit line for operating expenses.
-As of February 3, 2024 and January 28, 2023, the Company's European business at TJX International had a credit line of £5 million.
-As of February 3, 2024 and January 28, 2023, and during the years then ended, there were no amounts outstanding on the European credit line.
+In addition, as of February 1, 2025 and February 3, 2024, TJX Canada had a credit line of C\$10 million and the Company's European business at TJX International had a credit line of £5 million.
+As of February 1, 2025 and February 3, 2024, and during the years then ended, there were no amounts outstanding on the Canadian credit line and no amounts outstanding on the European credit line.